 Inside the mesh network, services are deployed with sidecar proxies.
 Proxies provide authentication and encryption for the services they represent.
 You can control service-to-service connections using Consul intentions.
 Consul intentions are enforced by the proxies and determine whether one service can connect to another.

 Due to the central role of proxies in the service mesh, you need to deploy them on all service nodes or Kubernetes pods to take full advantage of the mesh functionalities.
 In most scenarios, the transition to a service mesh architecture will happen incrementally by moving services into the service mesh.

-There are also cases where a sidecar proxy may never be deployed for certain services.
-This might be due to a service running on an unsupported operating system or due to lack of access to the host in the case of a managed database.
+There are cases where it might not ever be possible to deploy a sidecar proxy for a service.
+The service might be running on an unsupported operating system or might be running somewhere where access to the host won't ever be provided, as in the case of a managed database.

 »Use case: one or more services outside the service mesh

 The simplest use case for terminating gateways is routing to external services in the same logical network as the Consul service mesh.

 This use case represents scenarios where there are still services that cannot be added to the Consul service mesh, but are located on a node with a local Consul client or are registered with a local Consul client agent.
 The service must be registered with Consul so that it can be routed and you can create Consul intentions.

 - A managed service, such as Amazon RDS or a third-party service, that needs to be integrated into the service mesh.
 In this scenario, you will not be able to install Consul on the machine and you will only be able to access the service via the endpoint(s) it exposes.

 - A legacy service running on an unsupported OS or on embedded devices that is still present in your infrastructure and where hardware or OS limitations do not permit you to pair it with a sidecar proxy.